 Cost is probably the number one question on the minds of folks researching information about copper gutters.
 Copper gutters look amazing, but at what financial cost?
 The short answer is: They are expensive – by most people’s standards.
 Here’s why:

 - Time.
-Copper requires more time to install than other materials, and, as they say, time is money.
-There are more steps involved with installing copper gutters than aluminum or galvalume, including soldering, fingerprint precautions, cleaning the materials after installation, etc. The time it takes to hand cut an outlet into half round copper gutter is greater than the time it takes to use an outlet hole punch on aluminum gutters
+Copper requires more time to install than other materials.
+As they say, time is money.
+There are more steps involved with installing copper gutters than aluminum or galvalume, including soldering, fingerprint precautions, cleaning the materials after installation, etc. The time it takes to hand cut an outlet into half round copper gutter is greater than the time it takes to use an outlet hole punch on aluminum gutters (They do make hole punches for half round gutters, but they are less common than those used on aluminum k-style gutters.
+I like to hand-cut my outlets)

 - Materials.
 The materials cost of copper plays a large role in the total installed cost of copper half round gutters.
-Copper is a commodity and the prices fluctuate from year to year.
+Copper is a commodity and the prices fluctuates day-to-day, and material prices at the supply house go up and down monthly.
 Like most building products, though, the prices mostly just go up.
-I once had a homeowner tell me (and I quote from his email),“With copper prices very low, thought it would be a good time to do it.
-I think somebody has old copper priced inventory.
-I’ll wait until they move it out.”
-Copper downspout prices are down 10% from their 2010 costs, gutter pricing is flat, and the copper Berger brackets used to mount the gutters to the home have gone up 30% since 2010.
-Overall (speaking in broad general terms without consideration of project specifics), materials account for about 1/3 of the total cost of copper gutters.
+Looking back through my old price sheets from suppliers, at the time of writing this in 2019, copper downspout prices are down 10% from their 2010 costs, gutter pricing is flat, and the copper Berger brackets used to mount the gutters to the home have gone up 30% since 2010.
+Overall (speaking in broad general terms without consideration of project specifics), materials account for about 1/3 of the total cost of installed copper gutters.

-Fixr’s Labor Cost breakdown is where they really screw the pooch. $710 labor for a 2-3 day project not to mention the time it takes to measure the job before it’s sold, create and send a quote, create a materials list, seek materials quotes, etc. What about profit and overhead?
-Quintupling their labor pricing will get you a little closer to the final cost.
-Overall, I’d say Fixr is off by half for copper gutter pricing.
+FIXR’s Labor Cost breakdown is also off. $710 labor is low for a project that takes 2-3 days to install.
+This doesn’t include the time it takes to measure the job before it’s sold, create and send a quote, create a materials list, seek materials quotes, etc. What about profit and overhead?
+Overall, I’d say FIXR is off by half for copper gutter pricing.

 Would you like to pay me to quote your job?
 Send me photos and/ or measurements and / or blueprints, and I’ll create a materials list and quote for you.
 [Click here to send a message.]